What are Zonal Statistics?

 The zonal extent could include anything from country boundaries, watershed catchment areas, or property parcels as a vector or raster dataset.
+But the dataset in which you calculate a statistic must be raster.

-Examples of Zonal Statistics
+Examples of Using Zonal Statistics

 Zonal Statistics is a common spatial analysis procedure for raster data.
 Here are some examples of when you would use this operation in GIS:

-- Summarizing Rain in a Watershed – If you want to find out how much rain is in a watershed, you can use a zonal operation like this one.
+• Summarizing Rain in a Watershed – If you want to find out how much rain is in a watershed, you can use a zonal operation like this one.
 By using a precipitation raster as your value field, you can set your zone as the watersheds with a sum function.

-- Highest Elevation in Country – If you have an elevation raster dataset, you can run Zonal Statistics to find out its highest peak by using the maximum function.
+• Highest Elevation in Country – If you have an elevation raster dataset, you can run Zonal Statistics to find out its highest peak by using the maximum function.

-- Adding Tree Cover in an Ecozone – To find the tree cover area in an ecozone, you can run Zonal Statistics to sum up, a raster land cover dataset.
+• Adding Tree Cover in an Ecozone – To find the tree cover area in an ecozone, you can run Zonal Statistics, to sum up, a raster land cover dataset.

 How To Use the Zonal Statistics Tool